meXBT/mexbt-ruby/README.md

 # Mexbt ruby API client

-This is a lightweight ruby client for the Mexbt exchange API.
+This is a lightweight ruby client for the [meXBT](https://mexbt.com) exchange API.
 It doesn't try and do anything clever with the JSON response from the API, it simply returns it as-is.

 # Install